Administration of Anesthesia

 Oral and maxillofacial surgeons (OMSs) are trained in all aspects of anesthesia administration.
-Following dental school, they complete at least four years of training in a hospital-based surgical residency program alongside medical residents in general surgery, anesthesia and other specialties.
-During this time, OMS residents serve on the medical anesthesiology service, where they evaluate patients for anesthesia, deliver the anesthetic and monitor post-anesthetic patients.
+Following dental school, an OMS completes a minimum of four years of training in a hospital-based surgical residency program alongside medical residents in general surgery, anesthesia and other medical specialties.
+During this time, OMS residents must serve on the medical anesthesiology service, where they learn to evaluate patients for anesthesia, develop a personalized anesthetic plan, deliver the anesthetic and monitor post-anesthetic patients.
+In addition, they are well-trained to evaluate and provide anesthesia to their own oral surgery patients.

-As a result of their extensive training, every Oral and Maxillofacial Surgeon is well-prepared to appropriately administer local anesthesia, all forms of sedation and general anesthesia.
-They are experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines, and managing complications and emergencies that may arise during the administration of anesthesia.
+As a result of their extensive training, every OMS is well-prepared to identify, diagnose and assess the source of pain and anxiety within the scope of their discipline and to appropriately administer local anesthesia, all forms of sedation and general anesthesia.
+An OMS is experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines, and managing complications and emergencies that may arise during the administration of anesthesia.

-Before your surgery, your OMS will review the type of anesthetic to be used, as well as the way you're likely to feel during and after the operation.
+Your OMS will make sure you know what to expect during and after surgery.
+Prior to surgery, your OMS will review with you the type of anesthetic to be used as well as the way you’re likely to feel during and after the operation.
 This is the time to discuss any concerns you may have about any facet of the operation.
-Usually, patients describe their feelings during surgery as comfortable and surprisingly pleasant.
-After surgery, you may be prescribed a medication to make you as comfortable as possible when you get home.